 Why Women Will Rock the Economic Recovery

 Mitt Romney generated buzz recently by claiming that women have accounted for 92.3 percent of all jobs lost since President Obama took office in 2009.
 That’s technically true, given the selective way Romney chose his numbers and the context he chose to leave out.
-But Romney’s startling factoid distorts the role women play in the economy and it especially misrepresents the strides women are likely to make over the next several years—which will significantly outpace the gains made by men.
+But Romney’s startling factoid distorts the role women play in the economy and it significantly misrepresents the strides women are likely to make over the next several years—which will significantly outpace the gains made by men.

 The educational advantage women have is striking.
 Women will earn 55 percent of all bachelor’s degrees conferred this year, according to the Department of Education, plus 60 percent of all master’s degrees and 53 percent of all medical degrees.
 By 2020, those proportions are projected to be even higher.
 Men today earn a slightly higher portion of professional degrees, such as M.B.A.s, but women will outnumber men in those, too, by 2020.